 Serving Our Community

-"Community" is Middlesex Hospital's namesake.
-As a community hospital, benefiting the community is at the core of our being.
+"Community" is Middlesex Health's namesake.
+As a community hospital and health system, benefiting the community is at the core of our being.

-Middlesex Hospital has been connecting our services with the needs of area residents for many years and for one reason – to keep you, your family, and your neighbors healthy.
+Middlesex Health has been connecting our services with the needs of area residents for many years and for one reason—to keep you, your family, and your neighbors healthy.
 It is our singular mission, and by working together, we can continue to make our community a healthier place to live, now and into the future.

 Keeping the heartbeat of the community strong

 Whether through treatment in the hospital or preventive care and education outside its walls, our mission for more than 100 years has been, and continues to be, to improve the health of the communities we serve.